Frequently Asked Questions for Clinicians

 New patients to jump-start sessions

-Ambiguous presentation / assessment that may benefit from more data
+Ambiguous presentation that may benefit from more clarity

 IV.
 Tips & Tricks